Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 What is a Data Transfer Impact Assessment

 The assessment goes beyond simple checkbox compliance.
-It requires organizations to examine the receiving country's surveillance laws, data protection frameworks, and government access powers that could undermine GDPR protections.
+It requires organizations to examine the receiving country’s surveillance laws, data protection frameworks, and government access powers that could undermine GDPR protections.
+Identifying every pathway where data crosses borders is crucial in the Data Transfer Impact Assessment.

 GDPR enforcement has shown that regulators take transfer violations seriously.
 Recent fines have targeted organizations that failed to conduct proper assessments before moving data internationally, with penalty amounts reaching millions of euros.
+Failure to conduct a thorough TIA can lead to significant GDPR fines and regulatory action.

 The legal framework operates on a risk-based approach.
-Organizations must demonstrate that they've evaluated potential threats and implemented appropriate safeguards rather than simply relying on contractual arrangements.
+Organizations must demonstrate that they’ve evaluated potential threats and implemented appropriate safeguards rather than simply relying on contractual arrangements.
+Organizations must conduct DTIAs to ensure compliance and avoid heavy fines and comply with legal rulings, as highlighted by high-profile enforcement actions such as the Experian GDPR fine for data collection violations.

 When DTIAs are mandatory